How Much Does a Cofferdam Cost?

 In Moving Water

-Three to seven workers are required to install small and large cofferdams in moving water.
+Three to seven workers are required to install cofferdams of any size in moving water.

 Please refer to the chart below for the personnel requirements and their effect on cofferdam cost:

 Workers in the Water